-The Company sponsors the Hasbro, Inc. Pension Plan (the "Pension Plan") and the Supplemental Benefit Plan (the "Supplemental Plan") for its U.S. employees.
+The Company sponsors the Hasbro, Inc. Pension Plan (the "Pension Plan") and the Supplemental Benefit Plan (the "Supplemental Plan") for substantially all of its U.S. employees.
 The Pension Plan provides funded, tax-qualified benefits subject to the limits on compensation and benefits applicable under the Internal Revenue Code.
-Except for John Frascotti, who joined the Company on January 21, 2008, after the Pension Plan benefits had been frozen, all of the named executive officers participate in the Pension and Supplemental Plans.
+Except for John Frascotti, who joined the Company on January 21, 2008, after the Pension Plan benefits had been frozen, all of the Named Executive Officers participate in the Pension and Supplemental Plans.

-Mr. Verrecchia is also eligible for an additional non-qualified retirement benefit under his Post-Employment Agreement (the "Post-Employment Agreement"), which is described in detail in the Employment Agreements section of this proxy statement.
 As a result of his service while in the U.K., Mr. Hargreaves accrued a benefit under the Company's former U.K. Employee Benefits Plan (the "U.K. Plan") and the Hasbro International Expatriate Pension Plan (the "Expatriate Plan").
 As is discussed in the "Executive Benefits" section of the Compensation Discussion and Analysis, the Company entered into a Retirement Agreement with Mr. Hargreaves.
 The Retirement Agreement effectively replaces the benefit accrued under the Expatriate Plan while providing for continued pension accruals until Mr. Hargreaves' retirement.
 The U.K. Plan was closed in 1994 and the accrued benefits under the U.K. Plan were transferred to Legal and General.
 The Company no longer has any obligation to pay those benefits.
 Mr. Hargreaves is, however, entitled to an annuity benefit from Legal and General relating back to the closed U.K. Plan.
 The Pension Plan, Supplemental Plan, Post-Employment Agreement, former U.K. Plan annuity benefit and Retirement Agreement are described in more detail below.